 2. The ability to manage risk.
 With more choice of collaboration methods comes a greater need to control your data.
 The key here is to maximize the business value from collaboration while minimizing the risk and compliance obligations associated with the ownership, processing, and storage of sensitive data.

-Solutions that contain raw PII pose risks, as do solutions that require data to be copied, which is why it’s best to look for solutions that:
+Solutions that contain raw directly identifiable personal data pose risks, as do solutions that require data to be copied, which is why it’s best to look for solutions that:

 - Enable data analysis without needing to move or copy data